Upset-Downset/UpsetDownset/README.md

  is a bare bones, brute force recursive algorithm, so we *can't* really use it for games that are too big (> 25 nodes or so depending on your system).
 Though, for games having 10 nodes it is fine.

- Let's flip the perspective and assume we have an agent that will always win if it can.
+ Now, let's flip the perspective and assume we have an agent that will always win if it can.
 An agent that always makes a winning move if it is available.
  We should then be able to recover the outcome of any game and hopefully solve the recursivity problem.
 The issue is then how do we get a perfect agent?
  Well, this is hard...
 However, if the agent we train is learning we should be able to use the agent to approximate the outcome of any game.
 This is precisely what we've done!
 In fact, for our toy example of games of size 10, we can compare the approximate outcome function to the actual and see if